Can the abuser change? The short answer: Yes.

 Then, he may become resentful that you are asking him to alter his behavior at all or contribute to a greater degree to the relationship.
 You are being selfish.

-Under pressure, he may concede.
+Under pressure, he may concede, if only to get you to leave him alone.
 You are willing to accept this concession as a sign of his deep-down love for you.
 You tell him how much you appreciate his willingness to help.
 You think he will see that such a small gesture makes you happy – and that will make him happy.
 In truth, he believes that you are demanding.
 You are asking something of him that he does not want to give.
 He simply wants to get you off his back.

 What happens over time will begin to tell the story.
 Here are some clues to tell you if he is intent on changing or if he is merely complying.